 When it comes to trying to be as eco-friendly as possible with your printing and apparel, water-based inks are, hands down, the best option.
 We use the industry’s best water-based screen printing inks.
-These inks are solvent free and do not contain PVC, phthalates or toxic chemicals.
+These inks are solvent free and do not contain PVC or phthalates.
 In contrast, conventional screen printing inks are plastics-based.
 They sit on top of a garment creating a thick layer that doesn’t breathe and is prone to crack and peel.
 Not only does printing with water-based ink result in a softer print, but they also provide a quality and durability that is unsurpassed by any other ink type in the industry.
 For even greater environmental value, print on organic or recycled garments.
 Check out our Eco-Friendly Shirts page for more information.

 Water-based + discharge inks combine screen printing and chemistry.
 This screen printing ink technology has evolved to allow for professional-grade inks to print effectively on both light and dark shirts.
 Printing water-based ink on dark shirts is trickier, and requires an ink additive known as discharge.
 When mixed with water-based ink, the discharge agent neutralizes the garment’s dye color and replaces it with the ink pigment.
 This print method is a heat-activated process, thus the final print color is only visible after the printed inks are heat cured.
 This allows for a soft print because the inks are literally part of the garment.

 Conventional plastisol ink and water-based ink systems differ in various ways.
 The most noticeable is that water-based screen printing has a much softer feel on the printed garment.
 This is known as a “soft hand” and is due to the way water-based inks soak into the fibers.
 In contrast, plastisol ink forms a cured print layer atop the garment.
 Water-based ink is consistently less viscous and cures partially through heat and forced-air induced evaporation, making the ink much more complicated to work with.
 Both inks have great durability and longevity when properly printed and cured.